-Set Up the Email Series Flow
+Step 4: Set Up the Email Series Flow

-By default, Salsa Engage will set you up with three, unscheduled emails.
-In this frame, you'll find controls to create email content, schedule emails, add new emails to the series, edit existing emails, and delete emails:
+By default, Salsa Engage will set you up with three unscheduled emails.
+In this frame, you'll find controls to create email content, schedule emails, add new emails to the series, edit existing emails, and delete emails.

-E. To change the internal name of the email, click on the email name or "(edit)".
+E—To change the internal name of the email, click on the email name or "(edit)".
 It's a good idea to use a naming convention that will let you understand the order of the emails at a glance.

-To create content for the emails that will be sent in the series, click the Create Content link (F) for each email.
+F—Click the Create Content link for each email.
 You'll create content for the emails one email at a time.
-If you want to duplicate content from an already created email in the series, click the double-page icon on the email that you want to duplicate.
+If you want to duplicate content from an already created email in the series, click the double-page icon (D) on the email that you want to duplicate.

 Note that you can create a draft version of any email in the series.
 If you edit an already existing email by clicking the pencil icon, you'll be given the option to replace the active version or to save the new version as a draft.
-If you save as draft, the draft will appear in the email in the Series Flow window.
+If you save it as a draft, the draft will appear in the email in the Series Flow window.
 To activate it, click the pencil icon, and then click Save & Replace Active Version.

-To schedule emails in the series, click Edit Schedule for each email.
+G—To schedule emails in the series, click Edit Schedule for each email.
 Be sure to start with the email at the top of the list.
 For the first email, you'll be able to set the number of hours, days, weeks, or months after a supporter enters the Email Series.
 The time controls look like this: